-I never knew when the ‘voices’ would return however what I quickly came to realise and was hypervigilant about was when ‘they were back’, no one was safe!
+I never knew when or where the ‘voices’ would return, however what I quickly came to realise (and was hypervigilant about) was when ‘they were back’, no one was safe!

-Voice triggered attacks on others and herself were a regular scary thing.
+Voice triggered attacks on others and herself were a scarily regular thing.

 My concerns were raised up yet another level when one day I heard my middle daughter shout from the lounge ‘get your hands off of me!’.
 I raced into the lounge to discover that my youngest had made several attempts to strangle her!

-This worryingly wasn’t a one off and there were a couple of similar incidents where I had just been sat in the kitchen and out of the blue the next thing I knew my daughter had her hands around my throat!
+This worryingly wasn’t a one off and there were other similar incidents where I had just been sat in the kitchen and out of the blue the next thing I knew my daughter had her hands around my throat!